Hurricane Marine Debris Cleanup

-Provide photos of the debris on the canal banks right after Irma hit, photos of debris that is now visible under the water or underwater photos of the debris -- and send them to our Sustainability Director Rhonda Haag at firstname.lastname@example.org.
+Provide photos of the debris on the canal banks right after Irma hit, photos of debris that are now visible under the water, or underwater photos of the debris to firstname.lastname@example.org.

-Note: All canals were sonared by the County’s marine debris vendor to locate and measure the amount of debris in the canals.
+Note: All canals had sonar done by the County’s marine debris vendor to locate and measure the amount of debris in the canals.
 This information was provided to the federal granting agency NRCS.